kafeinOmer/openhab-android/docs/USAGE.md

 ### Device identifier

-The device identifier can be any string and should be unique for all devices accessing your e-Safe server.
+The device identifier can be any string and should be unique for all devices accessing your e-SAFE server.
 You can use it to distinguish between multiple clients:
 * Prefix the voice command with `<Device identifier>|`
-* Prefix the item names of [Send device information to  e-Safe ](#send-device-information-to-openhab)
+* Prefix the item names of [Send device information to  e-SAFE ](#send-device-information-to-openhab)
 * Use it as state on NFC tags

 ### Tasker Action Plugin